 What is the scope of the scanning and when are warnings visible?

 In this initial release, the Zendesk product, the channel from which the ticket was received, and the user interface used by the agent working the ticket all determine whether or not an attachment is scanned and when a warning is visible or the file is completely hidden from all users.

-Specifically, files that are uploaded and attached to email and chat-based tickets, including the suspended ticket queue, are scanned for malware.
 If malware is detected, a warning is displayed to agents and admins in the ticket conversation log.
 For these attachments, admins have the option to download the file to evaluate it and can override the agent restrictions.

 Files that are uploaded and attached to tickets created with the "Submit a request" link in the help center are scanned for malware and hidden from end users if malware is detected.